jump-dev/JuMP.jl/docs/README.md

 JuMP.jl Documentation README
 ================================

 JuMP.jl's documentation is written with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).
-To install it, run the following command in a julia session:
+To install it, run the following command in a Julia session:

 ```julia
 Pkg.add("Documenter")